Chicago park and boulevard system: History

-Incorporated as a city in 1837, Chicago and its developers, confronted questions concerning the provision urban parks and their relation to the city fabric.
+Incorporated as a city in 1837, Chicago and its developers confronted questions concerning the provision of urban parks and their relation to the city fabric.
 In 1849, John S. Wright, a real-estate investor, proposed an expansive system of parks connected by drives.
 The system was authorized by Illinois state legislation in 1869.
 The original plans foresaw a "ribbon of parks and pleasure drives encircling the city."
 The landscaped boulevards connecting the parks were themselves conceived as places of leisure activity, parks "spun out".
 While intended as a "unified park and boulevard system", it was to be developed by separate park commissions on the north, west and south sides of the city.
 A 2011 review describes its vision and realization:This ambitious 26-mile system was created in response to the belief that it would not only help create healthful, accessible and livable neighborhoods, but would also spur residential real estate development in what was then the outskirts of the city.
 As anticipated, the park and boulevard system attracted real estate development and in the process created one of the city’s most recognizable and lasting urban features.
 The system is locally significant because, for the first time in Chicago, urban growth was thoughtfully planned and executed on a city-wide scale.
 The park and boulevard system not only provided a structure for orderly real estate development, it also provided an amenity that elevated the sophistication of the city by enriching both its visible character and its quality of life.

 The South Park Commission's part of the system was designed by Olmsted, Vaux & Co.
 The firm's principals, Frederick Law Olmsted and Calvert Vaux, designed park and boulevard systems for Boston (its Emerald Necklace), Buffalo, and other cities.
 This part includes the Midway Plaisance and other areas used in the World's Columbian Exposition of 1893.
 The south side system included boulevards to Washington Park and Sherman Park.

 The West Chicago Commission's section of the system was designed by William Le Baron Jenney.
 Extending from Logan Square, his 1871 plan linked Humboldt, Garfield and Douglas Parks.

 The north-side park commission, known as the Lincoln Park Commission, failed in its plan to develop Diversey Parkway as a pleasure drive connection to the other park commissions' boulevard system.
 Legal action against the Lincoln Park Commission prevented progress until widening Diversey Avenue to near Logan Boulevard became impractical.

 In 1934, the various park commissions were consolidated into the Chicago Park District.
 Almost all of the park and boulevard system's construction was completed by 1942.
-In 1959, the boulevard parts of the system were transferred from the Chicago Park District to the City of Chicago department in charge of streets -- the Park District retaining only the parks.
+In 1959, the boulevard parts of the system were transferred from the Chicago Park District to the City of Chicago department in charge of streets—the Park District retaining only the parks.
 An international architectural-concept competition, Network Reset, awarded prizes in 2011 for "rethinking" the Chicago boulevards.